lance12138/Gitpractice/README.md

-# Gitpractice
-just a demo
-demo
-version1
-哈哈哈哈哈
-versio
+# this is a demo on HTML5 which be used in takephoto